Henry Williams (missionary): Treaty of Waitangi

 Bishop Broughton wrote to Williams in January 1840 to recommend that "your influence should be exercised among the chiefs attached to you, to induce them to make the desired surrender of sovereignty to Her Majesty".
 On 5 February 1840 the original English version of the treaty and its translation into Māori were put before a gathering of northern chiefs inside a large marquee on the lawn in front of Busby's house at Waitangi.
 Hobson read the treaty aloud in English and Williams read his Māori version.
 In his translation he used a dialect known as "Missionary Māori", which was not traditional Māori, but had been made up by the missionaries.
 An example of this in the Treaty is kāwanatanga (governorship), a cognate word which Williams is believed to have transplanted from English.
 The word kāwanatanga was first used in the Declaration of Independence of New Zealand (1835).
 It reappeared in 1840 in the Treaty and hence, some argue, was an inappropriate choice.
 There is considerable debate about what would have been a more appropriate term.
 Some scholars argue that mana (prestige, authority) would have more accurately conveyed the transfer of sovereignty; although others argue that mana cannot be given away and is not the same thing as sovereignty.

-Hone Heke signed the Treaty of Waitangi although there is uncertainty as to whether he signed it on 6 May 1840 or only signed at a later date after being persuaded to sign by other Māori.
+Hōne Heke signed the Treaty of Waitangi although there is uncertainty as to whether he signed it on 6 May 1840 or only signed at a later date after being persuaded to sign by other Māori.
 In any event he was later to cut down the flagstaff on Flagstaff Hill Kororāreka (nowadays Russell) to express his dissatisfaction with how the representatives of Crown subsequently treated the authority of the chiefs as being subservient to that of the Crown.

-Williams was also involved in explaining the treaty to Māori leaders, firstly at the meetings with William Hobson at Waitangi, but later also when he travelled to Port Nicholson, Queen Charlotte's Sound, Kapiti, Waikanae and Otaki to persuade Māori chiefs to sign the treaty.
+Williams was also involved in explaining the treaty to Māori leaders, firstly at the meetings with William Hobson at Waitangi, but later also when he travelled to Port Nicholson, Queen Charlotte's Sound, Kāpiti, Waikanae and Ōtaki to persuade Māori chiefs to sign the treaty.
 His involvement in these debates brought him "into the increasingly uncomfortable role of mediating between two races".